awsdocs/aws-ruby-developer-guide/doc_source/setup-config.rst

 .. _aws-ruby-sdk-setting-non-standard-endpoint:

-Setting a Non-Standard Endpoint
+Setting a Nonstandard Endpoint
 ===============================

-If you need to use a non-standard endpoint in the region you've selected, add an :code:`endpoint` entry to :code:`Aws.config` or set the :code:`endpoint:` when creating a service client or resource object.
-The following example creates an S3 resource object in the *other_endpoint* endpoint:
+If you need to use a nonstandard endpoint in the region you've selected, add an :code:`endpoint` entry to :code:`Aws.config` or set the :code:`endpoint:` when creating a service client or resource object.
+The following example creates an |S3| resource object in the :code:`other_endpoint` endpoint.

 .. code-block:: ruby